 André noted that all proposed GEO Flagship initiatives will be listed as ‘candidate’, and that the Programme Board will evaluate the candidates in 2016 and decide which will be formally promoted to Flagship status.
-Currently there are five candidate GEO Flagships.
+Currently there are five candidate GEO Flagships:

+GEOGLAM-Global Agricultural Monitoring and Early Warning (GF-01);

+GEOBON-Global Biodiversity Observation (GEO BON) (GF-02);

+GFOI Global Forest Observation Initiative (GF-03);

+Global Observing System for Mercury and Permanent Pollutants (GF-04); and,

+Global Carbon Observation and Analysis System (GF-05).

 Preparations for the GEO Ministerial are underway, and the third Ministerial Working Group meeting is taking place 17-18 September in Washington D.C.